 As part of Twilio's account security offerings, the Twilio Verify API makes it simple to add user verification to your web application.
-It supports codes sent via voice, SMS, and email.
+The API supports the following channels:

 All URLs referenced in the documentation have the following base:

 The Twilio REST API is served over HTTPS.
 To ensure data privacy, unencrypted HTTP is not supported.